 The continued evolution of the Activity Center is a primary focus of the Community Design element of this plan.
-The Activity Center should be built around a network of small block pedestrian- and bicycle-friendly streets connected to a robust system of parks, open spaces, and greenways.
+The Activity Center should be built around a network of small block pedestrian- and bicycle-friendly streets connected to a robust system of parks, open spaces, and greenways, and allow for parking once and walking to multiple destinations.
 The center should contain a variety of building types and uses.